BeanVortex/BitKip/README.md

 - [x] Track download progress
 - [x] Save chunks parts in application folders to isolate BitKip filesystem usage
 - [x] Add Links in single and batch way
+- [x] Ability to refresh expired or damaged links
 - [x] Create/Delete new queues with ability to create dedicated folder for each to organize better
 - [x] Start and stop queues
 - [x] Limit speed of downloads in a queue